agcomphr25/EPOCH-v83/replit.md

 ## Recent Changes

+**2025-11-17** (3:39 PM):
+- Fixed discount display issue in Order Entry: Discounts were not showing in order summary because discount details map was created but never saved to state.
+Solution: Added `discountDetailsMap` state variable, updated `loadDiscountCodes` to save the map, and modified `calculateDiscountAmount` to use map directly instead of async-loaded details.
+Discounts now display immediately when selected.

 **2025-11-16** (3:45 AM):
 - Second GitHub inventory items pull verified: All changes compatible with packet part feature.
 Component now 2,568 lines with 10 references to isPacketPart field (interface, initialization, submission, edit loading).
 No conflicts detected.
 - API endpoints confirmed functional: Both `/api/enhanced/inventory/items` and `/api/vendors` responding correctly.